sod09/sod09/README.md

 ### Hello there 👋

-I made a decision a year ago to pivot my career path and become a dev.
+I made a decision a year ago to pivot my career path and join the tech world!
 Here on my GitHub you will find everthing I've been working on and learning.

-I am currently learning ReactJS and working on projects.
-They will be added to my portfolio soon.
+I am currently learning ReactJS.

-🔭 I’m currently working on a React Cat Fact Generator.
-Using an API and useState to display the facts.
+HEre is a project just completed

 </br>